Skip to content

 • Common boundary aliases such as left and right are mirrored to inlet_xmin and outlet_xmax.

-Unsupported nested arrays such as throat.hydraulic_size_factors are preserved in net.extra so that information is not silently lost.
+OpenPNM-style arrays that are not part of the formal schema, such as throat.hydraulic_size_factors, are preserved in net.extra so that information is not silently lost.

 Source code in src/voids/io/porespy.py